jostylr/literate-programming/lp.md

 To maintain compatibility with more of the directives that do not use name or link, the options comes first.

 Unlike file, we do not support using the top block from a different file.
-Most likely that was because of a template issue
+Most likely that use case was from lack of templates.
+To allow file directives to directly access templates, we allow for the syntax `[..](.. "save: *templateblock...")

+When this is detected, a fake block is created and queued.
+It consists of a simple line of substitution which allows all the templating magic to happen.
+The issue with trying to deal with templates at this point is that being a directive, it is being setup before all the blocks have been parsed.
+I think.

     function (options, filename, link) {